Sel gris: Use

 Because of its mineral complexity and coarse grain size, sel gris can be used both as a cooking salt and a finishing salt.
 Being much denser than table and kosher salt, there is a lot more salt in an equivalent volume of sel gris.

 Because it is a moist salt, it does not suck all the moisture out of food when used as a finishing salt, unlike kosher salt (which is designed to absorb blood and other fluids from meat).
-Selmeliers tend to pair sels gris with heartier foods like steak and root vegetables due to their mineral complexity.

 Examples

 Most producers of fleur de sel also produce sel gris.